Cyberspace Administration of China: Structure

-The CAC is involved in the formulation and implementation of policy on a variety of issues related to the Chinese Internet.
-It is under direct jurisdiction of the Central Cyberspace Affairs Commission, a party institution subordinate to the Central Committee of the Chinese Communist Party.
-The Director of both the state and party institutions is Zhuang Rongwen, who serves concurrently as the Deputy Head of the party's Central Propaganda Department.
+The Cyberspace Administration of China and the Office of the Central Cyberspace Affairs Commission of the CCP, its executive arm, are one institution with two names.
+The CAC is involved in the formulation and implementation of policy on a variety of issues related to the internet in China.
+It is under direct jurisdiction of the Central Cyberspace Affairs Commission, a party institution subordinate to the CCP Central Committee.
+The Director of both the state and party institutions is Zhuang Rongwen, who serves concurrently as a Deputy Head of the CCP's Central Committee Publicity Department.